thebolarin/webhook/README.md

 1. Threading over AsyncIO: Threading allows leveraging CPU-bound concurrency without adding the complexity of an async framework.
 However, an asynchronous approach might be more efficient under extreme load.
 2. Fixed Retry Backoff: While exponential backoff helps reduce load on endpoints, it can cause delays in reattempting connections for temporary network issues.
 3. Dead-letter Queue vs Real-time Handling: The dead-letter queue allows tracking of unrecoverable errors but does not automatically retry them unless manually processed.
 This keeps the system manageable, though it requires periodic monitoring.
 4. Asynchronous Webhook Handler: The webhook processor currently needs to be triggered before webhooks are processed.
-However, an asynchronous approach might be more efficient where it continuously listens to the webhook queue.
+However an asynchronus approach might be more efficient where it continously listens to the webhook queue.